 Some science-related images I’ve made over the years, with links to places where you can order stickers, t-shirts, mugs, and mousepads as gifts for your geeky friends.

 Charles Darwin Has A Posse: I made this ~2004 because I wanted a sticker that was funny and pro-science without being overtly scornful of folks who believed in the supernatural.
-Based on the André the Giant image that Shepard Fairy created (in Providence, RI … where I was a graduate student while he was a RISD undergrad).
+Based on the André the Giant image that Shepard Fairy created while he was a RISD undergrad … I was a graduate student down the street at the time).
 Redbubble.
+I’ve added a few foreign-language versions: Arabic, Turkish.